-Grantor/Agency Activity Number Served SFY 22 Performance Measure Medication Assisted Treatment: Persons with opioid use disorder receive methadone, counseling services, and withdrawal 14,926 Number of unduplicated clients served = 14,926 management in a non-residential setting.
-Percent of clients staying in treatment at least one year = 70% (goal = 50%) Alcohol and Drug Outpatient Treatment: Provided in or near the community where the individual lives, these programs provide a range 15,788 Number of unduplicated clients served = 15,788 of therapeutic services including individual, group, and family counseling.
-Some outpatient programs are designed to treat a specific population of clients such as parenting women or those with co-occurring mental health needs.
+Grantor/Agency Activity Number Served SFY 23 Performance Measure Opioid Treatment Programs: Persons with 14,141 Number of unduplicated clients opioid use disorder receive methadone, served = 14,141 counseling services, and withdrawal management in a non-residential setting.
+Percent of clients staying in treatment at least one year = 71% (goal = 50%) Outpatient Treatment for Substance Use 14,257 Number of unduplicated clients Disorder : Provided in or near the community served = 14,257 where the individual lives, these programs provide a range of therapeutic services Percent of clients with either including individual, group, and family abstinence or reduced drug use counseling.
+Some outpatient programs are = 61% (goal = 55%) designed to treat a specific population of clients such as parenting women or those with co-occurring mental health needs.
 Most often, these specialty programs provide more intensive outpatient services.
-Percent of clients with either abstinence or reduced drug use = 64% (goal = 55%)